-So the question becomes, how should you price failure modes?
-And in this respect you have to consider how people react to differentially-priced comfort versus differentially-priced speed.
+So how should we price failure modes?
+Consider how people react to differentially-priced comfort versus differentially-priced speed.
 One way to look at comfort is airlines.
 And if you look at airlines which provide slightly more comfort at a slightly higher price they’re doing horribly.

 But if you look at speed, you’ll see that people value it immensely.
 Punching in a random Amtrak trip, I get this timetable:

-Leaving Baltimore at 6:30pm, there is an Acela available for $191 and 2:15 of travel time.
-Alternately I could catch a Northeast Regional a bit later for $125 and 2:40 of travel time.
-Regionals are extremely comfortable – wide, cushy seats, lots of legroom – so that $66 differential is speed.
-If you compare the travel time difference of 25min that works out to $158 an hour.
-If you instead compare the arrival time difference of 45min that works out to $88 an hour.
-But either way that’s a lot of money.
+Leaving Baltimore at 6:30pm, options include an Acela for $191 and 2:15 of travel time, or a Northeast Regional for $125 and 2:40.
+Regionals are extremely comfortable – wide, cushy seats, lots of legroom – so that $66 differential is primarily speed.
+For a travel time difference of 25 minutes, that works out to a time value of $158 an hour.
+For an arrival time difference of 45 minutes, it’s $88 an hour.
+Either way, it’s a lot of money.

-Meanwhile, if you’re willing to take a later train you can grab the 9:28 for a mere $49.
+Moreover, a seat on the 9:28 can be had for a mere $49.
 Since the 7:54 is the same exact train for $125, the $76 price differential is entirely time-related.
-And this is quite understandable.
-If you get into New York at 10:30pm you can make it to most of the clubs before they start hoppin’.
-If it’s after midnight before you pull into Penn Station, the only party left to go to is that underground rave with the invite you got from the e-mail list that requires you to check “I am not a member of law enforcement” before subscribing.
-But this club accessibility is still a function of travel time.
-If you’re willing to pay $76 to arrive in New York 96 minutes earlier, you value time at a minimum of $47.50 per hour.
+Understandable: If you get into New York at 10:30pm, you can make it to most of the clubs before they start hopping.
+If it’s after midnight, not so much.
+That $76 to arrive in New York 96 minutes earlier equates to a time value of $47.50 per hour.

-Now you can reasonably argue that Northeast Corridor Amtrak riders are a higher-income, higher-educated group than the population as a whole.
-And you’d be right.
-But we also have ample evidence from highways.
+Similar evidence comes from highways.
 TTI did a report fairly recently where they looked at people who pay to use managed lanes even when the adjacent lanes are at free-flow.
-And what they found when they asked why was that, among other things, managed lane users were hedging against the mere possibility of downstream congestion in the general-purpose lanes.
+When they sent drivers a survey asking why, they found that, among other things, managed lane users were hedging against the mere possibility of downstream congestion in the general-purpose lanes.

 Anecdotally, you also have the Hardy Airport Connector which charges a full dollar for you to avoid two or three traffic lights.
-That’s JFK/Greens, BW8 Feeder @ Hardy Feeder, and *possibly* JFK@BW8 Feeder, although I’ve never personally seen a queue of straight-through traffic that was long enough to prevent you from making a free right there.
 That’s about 40 cents a light.
-And if the average traffic light delays you by one minute, that’s about $24 an hour.
+If that average light delays you by one minute, that’s about $24 an hour.
 Farther north you have the Addison Airport Toll Tunnel which costs 50 cents to avoid a detour of slightly more than one-half mile.

 All of this tends to suggest that new urban road projects should be tolled and variably-priced.

 When the Katy Freeway expansion was in full swing, a lot of people diverted to the Westpark, and that road saw stop-and-go congestion each way.
-During that time period HCTRA considered doubling the toll but backed off after there was a large public backlash.
-The most commonly-voiced concern I heard was something to the effect of “We just moved out to Cinco Ranch / Grand Mission / etc two years ago, and bought a house based on the lower toll rates.
-The higher tolls will kill us.”
-It’s not the strongest argument – the deed to your home doesn’t prohibit future toll increases – but adopting variable pricing from the get-go could remove the expectation that rates will stay relatively constant.
+During that time period HCTRA considered doubling the toll but backed off after there was a large public backlash from people who had bought homes assuming tolls would remain relatively static.
+Adopting variable pricing from the get-go could remove the expectation that rates will stay relatively constant.